 Besides enjoying the incredible scenery of the Atlantic coast on a regular walk, the Duck Boardwalk has a variety of shops for those needing some retail therapy or if you’re looking for some new items.

-Since it is near the beach, you can expect to find a waterfront shop that offers at least 18 different boutiques, such as Barr-ee Station, Donna Designs, North Beach Outfitters, Carolina Keiki, Gray’s Family Department Store, Sea Dragon Gallery; Life’s a Beach, and Dazzles.
+Since it is near the beach, you can expect to find a waterfront shop that offers at least 18 different boutiques, such as Barr-ee Station, Donna Designs, Gray’s Outer Banks Lifestyle Clothing Co., Sea Dragon Gallery, Life’s a Beach, and Dazzles.

 The boutiques are available for jewelry, clothing, handmade gifts, souvenirs, and handmade art.
 Right next to the Duck Boardwalk is 11 acres of pure, natural beauty – the Duck Town Park offers various adventures at every corner.